-Dungeons and Dragons 6th Edition (or, as it’s currently called, One D&D) is still a few years off – and we’ve had no whiff of a specific D&D 6E release date – but, with news that a new “evolution” of the game is definitely coming in 2024, the clock is now well and truly ticking down towards what will be, in some shape or form, a brand new edition of the world’s biggest tabletop roleplaying game.
-In this guide, we’ll keep you updated on every key detail of the upcoming new version of D&D as we hear about it, including gameplay details, differences from D&D 5E, new sourcebooks, digital features – and, of course, our best guesses as to when we’ll see DnD 6E release.
+DnD 6e – a.k.a.
+Dungeons and Dragons 6th Edition (or, as it’s currently called, One DnD) is reportedly still over a year away – and we’ve had no whiff of a specific D&D 6e release date.
+But the clock is certainly ticking down towards what’ll be, in effect, a brand new edition of the world’s biggest tabletop roleplaying game.
+In this guide, we’ll keep you updated on every key detail of DnD 6e as we hear about it.

+That includes fresh news on the latest One D&D gameplay material, differences from D&D 5e, new DnD books, digital features – and, of course, our best guesses as to when we’ll see DnD 6e release.

-Publisher Wizards of the Coast shared the news that a new version of D&D was already in the works during a livestream in its ‘D&D Celebration’ event in September 2021, confirming that it would launch in 2024 to mark the 50th anniversary of Dungeons and Dragons’ original launch in 1974 (and ten years since 5th Edition launched in 2014).
+Publisher Wizards of the Coast shared the news that a new ‘evolution’ of D&D was already in the works during a livestream in its ‘D&D Celebration’ event in September 2021, confirming that it would launch in 2024 to mark the 50th anniversary of Dungeons and Dragons’ original launch in 1974 (and ten years since 5th Edition launched in 2014).

-DnD 6E release date speculation
+DnD 6e release date speculation

-What we do know is that the “next evolution” of D&D, as publisher Wizards of the Coast is calling it, is coming some time in 2024.
+It pains us to say it, but, sadly, we really don’t have anything close to a specific D&D 6e release date yet.
+What we do know is that One D&D – the “next evolution” of D&D, as publisher Wizards of the Coast is calling it – is coming some time in 2024.

 As to what, exactly, we’ll be seeing come out in 2024, to herald this “evolution”… well, all we know for certain so far is that we’re getting a completely new set of D&D core books – the essential texts that constitute the basic rules and fundamentals of the game.

-DnD 6E books
+DnD 6e books

-However, Jeremy Crawford, principal rules designer for D&D, said on-stream that Monsters of the Multiverse (an expanded bestiary book to replace the Monster Manual) has been developed in conjunction not only with 2021’s 5E sourcebooks, like The Wild Beyond the Witchlight – but also with some still-secret products slated for release alongside the game’s new version in 2024.
+However, Jeremy Crawford, principal rules designer for D&D, said on-stream that Monsters of the Multiverse (an expanded bestiary book to replace the Monster Manual) has been developed in conjunction not only with 2021’s 5e sourcebooks, like The Wild Beyond the Witchlight – but also with some still-secret products slated for release alongside the game’s new version in 2024.
 So that book may offer some clues as to what we can expect from the ‘next gen’ volumes.

-DnD 6E rules
+DnD 6e rules

-DnD 6E digital features
+DnD 6e digital features

 On September’s D&D Celebration stream, Winninger also hinted the new “evolution” of the game would feature “some cool new things we’re doing in the digital arena” that would bring “exciting new Dungeons and Dragons experiences”.